Tag Archives: against

 Certification

-When consumers use a website for e-commerce or to exchange personal information, they want to know that it’s secure.
+When consumers use a website for e-commerce or to exchange personal information, they want to know that its secure.
 They do not want their personal contact information, credit card numbers, financial details to be shared with other people.
 They want reassurances that any website or website application they use is safe from hackers and identity thieves.
 Without a security certification posted on the website, many potential customers will gladly take their business elsewhere in favor of personal safety.
 Once a website application has been authentically certified, it should be displayed where it can be seen.
 The site should be certified by experts who have had proper, up-to-date training in prevention of risks and thwarting attacks.

 Guarding both Web Applications and Databases Security Attacks